-> Instead of Morco, Ellsworth County Sheriff, Chauncey Whitney stepped into the street with the Thompsons and soon convinced them to have a drink with him at Joe Brennan’s Saloon.
-However, before they could get there, marshal Morco charged down the street guns drawn.
+Instead of Morco, Ellsworth County Sheriff Chauncey Whitney stepped into the street with the Thompsons and soon convinced them to have a drink with him at Joe Brennan’s Saloon.
+However, before they could get there, Marshal Morco charged down the street, guns drawn.
 Thompson then wheeled and fired his rifle at Marco, narrowly missing him.
-Billy, on the other hand stumbled and discharged his shotgun mortally wounding the Sheriff Whitney.
+On the other hand, Billy stumbled and discharged his shotgun, mortally wounding Sheriff Whitney.

 Ben and an army of Texans held off the town as Billy escaped.
-Ben was later arrested by Deputy Ed Hogue but was not tried and soon left Kansas, to later become the Austin, Texas City Marshal.
-Billy Thompson was able to avoid authorities until 1876, when he was returned to Ellsworth, stood trial, and was acquitted when the jury ruled that the shooting was an accident.
+Ben was later arrested by Deputy Ed Hogue but was not tried and soon left Kansas to become the Austin, Texas City Marshal.
+Billy Thompson avoided authorities until 1876, when he was returned to Ellsworth, stood trial, and was acquitted when the jury ruled that the shooting was an accident.

 After the shooting, all hell broke loose in Ellsworth.
-City Marshal “Happy Jack” Morco was fired and replaced by a man named Ed Crawford, who pistol whipped a Texas cowboy named Cad Pierce to death two days later.
-Obviously not confident in their law officers and tired of the Texas cowboys, vigilantes began to roam the streets issuing “affidavits” to Texans to “get out of town or else.”
-“Happy Jack” Morco was gunned down in the streets by J. Charles Brown, who later become the City Marshal.
-Edward Crawford, was also gunned down by a Texas cowboy, who was thought to have been Cad Pierce’s brother-in-law.
+City Marshal “Happy Jack” Morco was fired and replaced by Ed Crawford, who pistol-whipped a Texas cowboy named Cad Pierce to death two days later.
+Not confident in their law officers and tired of the Texas cowboys, vigilantes began to roam the streets issuing “affidavits” to Texans to “get out of town or else.”
+“Happy Jack” Morco was gunned down in the streets by J. Charles Brown, who later became the City Marshal.
+Edward Crawford was also gunned down by a Texas cowboy, who was thought to have been Cad Pierce’s brother-in-law.

 Ellsworth maintained its wicked reputation until the shipping pens were finally closed in 1875.
 In its peak year of 1873, approximately 220,000 head of longhorn cattle were driven through the town.
 During its turbulent heydays, some of the colorful Old West characters who found their way to Ellsworth include George Armstrong Custer, Buffalo Bill Cody, Wild Bill Hickok, and Ben and Billy Thompson.
 One newspaper said it best: “As we go to press, hell is still in session in Ellsworth.”

-With the cattle trade gone, the town then settled down into a peaceful ranching and farming community, which continues to be its mainstay to this day.
-Ellsworth now has a population of almost 3,000, largely supported by the Kansas State Ellsworth Correctional Facility.
+With the cattle trade gone, the town settled down into a peaceful ranching and farming community, which continues to be its mainstay.
+Ellsworth now has a population of almost 3,000, primarily supported by the Kansas State Ellsworth Correctional Facility.

 At 210 N. Douglas, the new National Drovers Hall of Fame Museum is currently being developed in the old Signature Insurance Building.
-Here, visitors will be able to learn about the Great American cattle drives from interactive displays in the museum.
+Here, visitors will learn about the Great American cattle drives from interactive displays in the museum.

-The Fort Harker Museum is located about five miles southeast of Ellsworth in the tiny town of Kanopolis, Kansas.
+The Fort Harker Museum is located about five miles southeast of Ellsworth in Kanopolis, Kansas.

 Ellsworth Chamber of Commerce